frederickpelchat/mysql-to-laravel/README.md

 Script that reverse engineer a database schema by interpreting the standard ANSI information_schema table and writes a set of Laravel migrations out of it.

-The project is called mysql-to-laravel but could theorically be used with any kind of RDBMS that supports the ANSI information_schema table:
+The project is called mysql-to-laravel but could theorically be used with any kind of RDBMS that supports the ANSI information_schema table as the likes of:

 - Microsoft SQL Server
 - MySQL